Octo-planner: On-device Language Model for Planner-Action Agents: Results

-Table \ref{tab:3} presents the benchmark accuracy for different base models after full fine-tuning.
-Google Gemma 2b achieved 85.6\% accuracy, while the larger Gemma 7b excelled with 99.7\%.
-Microsoft Phi-3 also performed strongly at 98.1\%.
+Table \ref{tab:3} presents the benchmark accuracy of different base models after full fine-tuning.
+Google Gemma 2B achieves 85.6\% accuracy, while the larger Gemma 7B excels with 99.7\%.
+Microsoft Phi-3 Mini also performs strongly at 98.1\%.
 These results indicate that our framework adapts well to various on-device LLMs, with larger models generally achieving higher accuracy.